 All in all

 Snowboarding is one of those sports that get under your skin and you get addicted really quickly.
 To use the maximum of this sport, it's highly important to choose the right place for you to go snowboarding, depending on your skills, knowledge and preferences.
-Keep in mind that safety goes before everything, and once you've got that covered, the only thing that remains is to spend the winter high with adrenaline, enjoying the snow, the sun and the speed.
+Keep in mind that safety goes before everything, so it's very important to have travel medical insurance, because, honestly – you’d rather be safe than sorry.
+Once you've got that covered, the only thing that remains is to spend the winter high with adrenaline, enjoying the snow, the sun and the speed.